-Trend data files are collected automatically in the background while PC-sam is running.
+Trend data files are collected automatically in the background while PC-SAM is running.
 Each Trend file has an associated Events file.
 SnapShot data files are collected every time the SnapShot key is pressed.
-The SnapShot key is in the lower left of PC-sam's main display.
+The SnapShot key is in the lower left of PC-SAM's main display.
 When the SnapShot key is pressed, the previous 36 seconds of all measured data are stored on the disk drive.
+The factory default location for these files is c;/ProgramFiles/PC-SAM/SAM-Data/ If the SAM-Data folder is not visible click on "compatibility files" at the top of the window.
+If all else fails navigate to c:/users/SAII (or your user name)/AppData /Local/VirtualStore/ProgramFiles(x86)/PC-SAM/SAM-Data

-The factory default location for these files is c;/ProgramFiles/PC-sam/SAMdata/yymmdd where the folder yymmdd is date encoded.
-If PC-sam is opened more than once in a day a letter is appended to the folder name.
+Folders in SAM-Data are date encoded in the format yymmdd.
+If PC-SAM is opened more than once in a day a letter is appended to the folder name.
 Trend files have a ".trd" extension.
 Event files have a ".evt" extension.
-SnapShot files have a ".snp" extension.
+SnapShot files have a "snp" extension.

 These data files are not large.
-They can easily be attached to e-mail.
+They can easily be attached to an e-mail.
 It can be very useful to send these data files with a description of your problem to service@i4sa.com.